K-5 Program FAQs

 What is Buena Vista Virtual Academy (K-5)?

 BVVA is a K-12 school offering online and hybrid (online + on-site) options.
 Students receive online instruction from an expert online PYLUSD teacher for a portion of the day.
 The rest of the day will be spent completing online activities and independent work.
 Schedules vary by grade level.
 PYLUSD curriculum and supplemental resources are used to create thematic units designed to stimulate student’s engagement in the subjects and excitement for learning.
-Hybrid (on-site) activities are limited for the 2020-2021 school year, but include special events and in person study sessions supervised by BVVA staff.
+Hybrid (on-site) activities are weekly for the 2022-2023 school year.
 More information on study sessions is available HERE.
-BVVA staff hopes to increase on-site support and activities as health and safety restrictions are relaxed.

 Does my student need to attend in person?

 No, students at BVVA will not need to participate in regular attendance at the school site.
 However, online office hours will be available for your student.
 On-site study sessions are available for students who might benefit from in-person support.
 Each year students will attend an enrollment appointment as well as the required state testing.

 Can my student return to traditional school mid-year?